dsouzaalfred/blogdemos/react-props/README.md

-# JSX - What is that
+# React - Props

-This repo has all the code for the post _[React - Props ](https://dsouzaalf.red/blog/react/react-props/)_
+This repo has all the code for the post _[React - Props](https://dsouzaalf.red/blog/react/react-props/)_

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).